home-assistant/data.home-assistant/docs/data_statistics.md

 ### Statistics Runs

-This table is used to keep track of for which hours statistics has been compiled.
+This table is used to keep track of hours for which statistics have been compiled.

 | Field             | Type                                                     |